Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

 The dyadic measure $dy$ for this binary set system is defined to be the restriction to $\mathscr{B}$ of the usual Lebesgue measure $ds$ on $\left[0,1\right]$ which measures an interval by its length

 for $a < b$.

-A scale $n$ approximation to a Borel measure is determined by a non-negative step function on the dyadic sets of length $2^{-n-1}$ and the product formula for this measure can be computed using the bottom-up algorithm described in \cite{BaNeJoSh16} (Appendix 3).
+One way to construct a scale $n$ approximation to a Borel measure is to define a non-negative step function on the dyadic sets of length $2^{-n-1}$ and the product formula for this measure can be computed using a bottom-up algorithm (e.g. by averaging).

-For higher dimensional unit cubes a binary set system can be obtained by successively halving the sets along dimensions $n,n-1,\ldots,1$ and then iterating this process infinitely.
-This binary set system generates the Borel sets on the unit cube.
-There are many other variants of such dyadic sets systems for higher dimensional cubes.
-Again, scale $n$ approximations to the Borel measure are determined by a non-negative step function on the dyadic sets of scale $n+1$.
+For higher dimensional unit cubes of dimension $m$, a binary set system can be defined choosing its binary features to $\mathcal{D}_i^j$ denote the $i^{th}$ binary digit function for dimension $j$ where $i$ ranges from $1$ to $n$ and $j$ ranges from $1$ to $m$.
+This is equivalent to defining the binary set system by successively halving the sides of each cube along the dimensions $1$ to $m$.
+This binary set system generates the sigma algebra of Borel sets on the unit cube.
+There are many other variants of such binary set systems for higher dimensional cubes (e.g. permuting the orders of the dimensions) and scale $n$ approximations can be defined.

-The product formula representation theorem for these dyadic systems can also be used to explicitly construct Borel measures.
+The product formula representation theorem for these dyadic systems can also be used to explicitly and also randomly construct Borel measures.